WiredPulse/AutomatedProfiler/README.md

 5) Verify that a folder called ‘profiler’ is what was unzipped.<br>
 <br>
 # Output
-Example output from this script is in the '__example_output.txt' in this repo.
+Example output from this script is in the '__example_output.txt' within this repo.